FAQs Becoming a Writing Consultant

 2. How will this job fit into my schedule?
 At the beginning of each semester, consulting hours are scheduled to fit around your classes and other commitments.

 3. How much will I get paid?
-New undergraduate writing consultants will be paid $10.10 an hour, well above minimum wage.
-New graduate writing consultants will be paid $12 an hour.
+New undergraduate writing consultants will be paid $10.85 an hour, well above minimum wage.
 Consultants receive a wage increase after each year of successful employment.

 4. I plan to spend a semester off-campus in a study-abroad program, or student assisting/teaching.
 Can I still apply to be a writing consultant?
 This question doesn't have an easy answer, so bear with this lengthy explanation!
 Almost all the training for new writing consultants happens in the fall, so you cannot be hired as a writing consultant if you will be gone in the fall semester.
-Because there is a sharp learning curve in becoming an effective consultant, we do not typically hire students who will be here in the fall, then will study abroad in the winter, and then will graduate; in such a scenario, we wouldn't get to benefit from your intensive, semester-long training experience if you're only here during the semester of training.
+Because our training course (WRT 306) is only offered in the fall, there would be no way to complete consultant training.
+Also, there is a sharp learning curve in becoming an effective consultant, we do not typically hire students who will be here in the fall, then will study abroad in the winter, and then will graduate; in such a scenario, we wouldn't get to benefit from your intensive, semester-long training experience if you're only here during the semester of training.

 Training & Qualifications Questions